BIGDummyHead/StringParser/README.md

 ```

-#### We can also use the AdvancedCommandAttribute, this allows us to modify and edit the argument array provided to the Handler.
+#### We can also use the CommandParameterAttribute, this allows us to modify and edit the argument array provided to the Handler.

 ```csharp